Shawn-Nichol/Cybersecurity-Projects/Install_&_Setup.md

     Write-Host "File is not valid.
 The SHA-512 hash does not match the known hash."
 }
 ```
-After the integrity of the file has been confirmed, we'll proceed to install Wazuh on a virtual box instance.
+After confirming the file's integrity, proceed to install Wazuh on a VirtualBox instance:
-- File, select Import Appliance
+- Click "File" in VirtualBox and select "Import Appliance."
-- Select OVA that was recently downloaded.
+- Choose the OVA file you downloaded.

 ![image](https://github.com/Shawn-Nichol/Wazuh/assets/30714313/8b36b057-bf43-4c4a-9d99-bace68f8be8b)